 The County will attempt to hold grievance hearings during normal working hours.
-Employees involved in such grievance hearings during their normal County working hours shall be allowed to do so without suffering a loss in pay, including the grieving employee, any employee involved as a witness and/or any employee representing TEA.
+Employees involved in such grievance hearings during their normal County working hours shall be allowed to do so without suffering a loss in pay, including the grieving employee, any employee involved as a witness and/or any employee representing the Union.

 Unless otherwise indicated, days in this Article will mean calendar days.
-Any time limits stipulated in the grievance procedure may be extended by mutual agreement of the parties in writing.

-If either party fails to respond within the designated time frames, the grieving party may, at its option, continue to demand a response, or pursue the grievance to the next step of the resolution process within the required time limit.
+Any time limits stipulated in the grievance procedure may be extended by mutual agreement in writing.
+If the County fails to respond within the designated time frames, the Union may, at its option, continue to demand a response, or pursue the grievance to the next step of the resolution process.

-6.2 Grievance Steps: A grievance in the interest of a majority of the employees in the bargaining unit shall be reduced to writing by TEA and may, at its discretion, be introduced at Step 2 of the grievance procedure within twenty-one (21) days of the alleged violation or within twenty-one (21) days of when TEA reasonably should have known of the alleged violation.
-A grievance filed on behalf of the County will be introduced at Step 3 of the grievance within twenty-one (21) days of when the County should have reasonably known of the alleged violation.
+6.2 Grievance Steps: A grievance in the interest of a majority of the employees in the bargaining unit shall be reduced to writing by the Union and may, at its discretion, be introduced at Step 2 of the grievance procedure within twenty-one (21) days of the alleged violation or within twenty-one (21) days of when the Union reasonably should have known of the alleged violation.